 - Cantref Adventure Farm – With everything from an indoor adventure barn to Europe’s longest sledge ride…and plenty of animals to be seen along the way Cantref is a great day out for all the family.
 More on Cantref here.

-- National Showcaves Centre for Wales, Dan Yr Ogof – The award winning show caves are an attraction in themselves and has much more besides – an open farmyard, museum, play area and Shire Horse Centre.
+- National Showcaves Centre for Wales, Dan Yr Ogof – The award winning show caves are an attraction in themselves and have much more besides – an open farmyard, museum, play area and Shire Horse Centre.
 More on Dan Yr Ogof here.

 - Brecon Mountain Railway – Witness the beautiful Brecon Beacons scenery from the comfort of a traditional steam locomotive.
 You can sit back and absorb the scenery while the children enjoy the thrill of being on the train, there is also a view point and play area at Ponsticill where you can stop and enjoy the views across the reservoirs.
 More here.